botman/docs/middleware.md

 <a id="matching-middleware"></a>
 ## Matching Middleware
 The `matching` middleware defines how the messages will be matched.
-It receives the result of the regular epxression check and can perform additional checks too.
+It receives the result of the regular expression check and can perform additional checks too.
 This method is useful when testing incoming messages against natural language processing results - such as intents.
 This middleware can be applied per message that should be heard from BotMan.

 ```php
 $middleware = new Middleware();